Externship Program for Students - Frequently Asked Questions

 If You Are Selected

 Once a student is selected, he/she must follow through with the externship.
 Students must also be able to commit to the length and dates indicated on the web or agreed upon with the sponsor.
+Students who decline or cancel an externship offer that they applied for will not be allowed to reapply and will not be rematched to another opportunity during that year's program.

 If an emergency arises and you absolutely cannot participate in the externship, please email the Cal Externship Program Office.